Profile

 📦 Storage

-• Reheat gently in the oven at 160°C for 5 minutes before serving, if needed.
+• Reheat gently in the oven at 160°C for about 5 minutes to revive their original aroma before serving.

 🍷 Pairing